moonbitlang/moonbit-docs/moonbit-tour/tour/chapter1_basics/lesson10_loop/index.md

-# Control flow
+# Loop

-In this example, we use for loops, while loops, and an if-else expression to iterate over an array.
+In this example, we use for loops and while loops to iterate over an array.

-## For loop
+## For Loop Expression

 The for loop is analogous to a C-style for loop: